jsaussereau/Odatix/docs/source/userguide/parameter_domains.rst

 ..
 Important::

-  Before defining a parameter domain, make sure you have already defined your architecture folder in `odatix_userconfig/architectures`.
+Before defining a parameter domain, make sure you have already defined your architecture folder in ``odatix_userconfig/architectures``.

 **************
 File Structure
 **************

-To define parameter domains, users must create a dedicated folder in `odatix_userconfig/architectures/`.
+To define parameter domains, users must create dedicated sub-folders for each parameter domain inside their architecture directory in ``odatix_userconfig/architectures/``.
+Each sub folder must contain a parameter domain definition file ``_settings.yml`` and parameter files.
+This is similar to how the main paramater domain work (see :doc:`/quick_start/add_design`)

 Example of file structure: